WilliamMcCarthyIV/WilliamMcCarthyIV/README.md

-# 👋 Hi, I'm William Norman McCarthy IV - Data Enthusiast & Aspiring Data Analyst | Animal Care Technician
+# 👋 Hi, I'm William (Billy) Norman McCarthy IV - Data Enthusiast & Aspiring Data Analyst | Animal Care Technician

 ## 📈 About Me
 I'm on a journey from the world of comparative psychology to the dynamic realm of data science.
 I earned my Master's in Psychology from Villanova University where I gained advanced experience analyzing behavioral data from diverse species, I'm now diving into the exciting field of data analytics.